leandrosardi/blackops/README.md

 and

-3. the `--connect-as-root` flag to use `root` user for this operation.
+3. the `--root` flag to use `root` user for this operation.

 ```
-ops source ./hostname.ops --config=./BlackOpsFile --node=prod1 --connect-as-root --name=prod1
+ops source ./hostname.ops --config=./BlackOpsFile --node=prod1 --root --name=prod1
 ```

 You can do the same from Ruby code by **including** the `BlackOpsFile` and calling the `source_remote` method: